 Outreach to the Homeless

 We are continuously collecting items to give to the homeless in our city.
-Once a month we prepare bags with donated items and distribute them.
-Next distribution: 5/21/2022 at 3:30 pm.
+Once a month on the 4th Sabbath of the month we prepare bags with donated items and distribute them.

 The Winston-Salem Seventh-day Adventist Church, together with the Greensboro, High Point and Kernersville churches, have operated Tri-City Christian Academy at 8000 Clinard Farms Road in High Point for the past 55 years.The K-10 grade school has averaged between 80-90 students over the past 10 years with seven full-time teachers and seven additional support staff.The low student-teacher ratio, the intentional interaction of students in different grade levels and an emphasis on Christian service and leadership development is what makes the school unique.
 Many visitors remark about the caring homeschool-like atmosphere that characterizes the school.